pure-data/externals-howto/README.rst

     t_pd *pd_new(t_class *cls);

-Generates a new instance of the class ``cls`` and returns a pointer to this instance.
+Generates a new instance of class ``cls`` and returns a pointer to this instance.

 functions: inlets and outlets
 -----------------------------

-All routines for inlets and outlets need a reference to the object-interna of the class-instance.
+All functions for inlets and outlets need a reference to the object internals of the class instance.
-When instantiating a new object, the necessary data space-variable of the ``t_object``-type is initialised.
-This variable has to be passed as the ``owner``-object to the various inlet- and outlet-routines.
+When instantiating a new object, the necessary data space variable of the ``t_object`` type is initialised.
+This variable must be passed as the ``owner`` object to the various inlet and outlet functions.

 inlet\_new
 ^^^^^^^^^^